yunkunrao/tendermint.com/content/posts/tendermint-socket-protocol.md

 There can be multiple TMSP socket connections to an application.
 Tendermint Core creates two TMSP connections to the application; one for the validation of transactions when broadcasting in the mempool, and another for the consensus engine to run block proposals.

-t's probably evident that applications designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.
+It's probably evident that applications designers need to very carefully design their message handlers to create a blockchain that does anything useful but this architecture provides a place to start.

 ### A Note on Determinism